Under the Sheets

 "Under the Sheets" is a song by English singer and songwriter Ellie Goulding from her debut album, Lights (2010).
-Produced by Starsmith, it was released as the album's lead single.
+Produced by Starsmith, it was released as the album's lead single and her debut single.
 The song premiered on Huw Stephens's BBC Radio 1 show on 30 September 2009 and was released on the UK iTunes Store on 15 November 2009, peaking at number fifty-three on the UK Singles Chart.
 It was also used to promote the second season of 90210 on E4 in the UK.
 According to Goulding, the single was released on independent label Neon Gold Records rather than Polydor so that she would not be put under too much pressure.

 Background

 Speaking to DJ Steve Lamacq on his BBC Radio 2 show, Goulding said of "Under the Sheets":

 ["Under the Sheets"] was probably the easiest song I've written, but actually when I listen back to the lyrics they are actually quite meaningful.
 They are about a girl and a guy who are in a relationship but it's a very dark relationship in that it's only based on being physical.
 It's not like a sexual song, it's more like shows that some relationships are based on nothing that is real, they are not based on something good.
 I've had that experience in my life, because you're trying to cling on to something that you know you're in denial.
 That's what the song is about in that you know the world won't bring us down, you can be as happy as Larry inside your house with your boyfriend or lover, but as soon as you step outside you're in the real world and you have to deal with it.